Turmeric (Curcuma longa) one has been cut open to show inside

 What to look for:

-Types and prices (NZ):
+Types and Prices (NZ):

 Do you need Mānuka?
 Not necessarily.
 Regular raw honey works beautifully for most electuaries.
 Mānuka’s special antimicrobial properties (from methylglyoxal/MGO) are valuable but not essential for every preparation.
 Reserve expensive Mānuka for when you specifically want its enhanced antimicrobial effects.